[SERIES NAVIGATION] This is Part 2 of a 2-part study on the biblical Identity of Israel

 This is not a separate path to salvation apart from Christ.
 Paul is not saying Jews don’t need Jesus.
 He’s saying there will be a moment when the nation, corporately, sees the One they rejected and believes.

 Paul quotes Isaiah 59:20–21 to support this promise.
-But the fuller picture comes from Zechariah 12, which describes the same event:
+But the fuller picture emerges when we see two ancient prophecies converge on the same moment:

 Notice the details: